LattePandaTeam/Docs/content/delta_edition/python_read_sensor.md

 ### Analog Rotation sensor

 The Rotation Sensor is an Arduino-compatible multi-ring analog rotation sensor.
-It is based on multi-turn precision potentiometer and is capable of ten full rotations.
+It is based on the multi-turn precision potentiometer and is capable of ten full rotations.
 If the sensor input is 5V, then 5000mV will be divided into 3600 portions (10 rotations).
-When you adjust the rotation by 3 degrees and then the voltage will have 2mV change, so you can accurately achieve the effect of voltage with small changes.
-It can be easily connected to a LattePanda using a Gravity connector.
+When you adjust the rotation by 3 degrees, the resulting voltage will have 2mV change, therefore, you can accurately achieve small changes in voltage.
+This sensor can be easily connected to a LattePanda using a Gravity connector.

 #### Connecting the Analog Rotation Sensor